Skip to content

 Maria Homann

 In the search for the best automation tool to automate Salesforce, many choose Selenium as their go-to tool.
-If you too are considering Selenium for Salesforce testing, read on to make sure you make an informed decision and know the challenges that may lie ahead.
+If you too are considering Selenium for Salesforce testing, read on so that you know the challenges that lie ahead, and are equipped to make an informed decision.

 Why?